jeffbr13/benjeffrey.com/posts/nginx-ssl.md

 ### Configure Certificates and Keys

-For Nginx, you need to [append all intermediate certificates to your server certificate][HttpSsl].
-There needs to be a newline between your certificates, otherwise Nginx will throw an error on loading the certificate file:
+Since Nginx doesn't combine chain certificates itself, you need to append any and all intermediate certificates to your server certificate, according to the [HttpSsl Module docs][HttpSsl].
+I found that the Gandi-issued certificate is missing a newline at the end, causing Nginx to throw an error unless you add one yourself, before concatenating it with the intermediate certificate:

 ```bash
 echo "\n" >> benjeffrey.com.crt